SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * I expect everyone to keep the lap space clean.
 Always wash and put away dishes, keep the main table and countertops clean and free of things at the end of each day.
 If you are working on a project throughout the day you may leave equipment out, but this must all be put away at the end of the day in order to keep our shared space clean.

-* I expect everyone in the group to continuously educate yourself and actively engage in inclusive excellence.
-Read books! [(A living document of resources.)](https://github.com/SeedscapeEcology/Onboarding/blob/master/DiversityEquityInclusionReadingList.md) Participate in events offered by USU ([Inclusive Excellence](https://www.usu.edu/inclusive-excellence/)) or at conferences you are attending (e.g., opportunities @ [ESA](https://www.esa.org/esa/education-and-diversity/diversity-in-ecology/), [SACNAS](http://sacnas.org)).
+* I expect everyone in the group to continuously educate yourself and actively engage in community excellence.
+Read books! [(A living document of resources.)](https://github.com/SeedscapeEcology/Onboarding/blob/master/DiversityEquityInclusionReadingList.md) Participate in events offered by USU ([Center for Community]([https://www.usu.edu/inclusive-excellence/](https://www.usu.edu/community/engage/))) or at conferences you are attending (e.g., opportunities @ [ESA](https://esa.org/about/diversity-in-ecology/), [SACNAS](http://sacnas.org)).